celsworth/dribble/doc/filtering.md

 !~      # does not match
 ```

-Granted, some of these read a bit oddly, but I started with `~` to mean Regex, then figured that entire string equality wouldn't be used that often so relegated it to the longer `==`, which left `=` for contains.
+Granted, some of these read a bit oddly, but I started with `~` to mean regex, then figured that entire string equality wouldn't be used that often so relegated it to the longer `==`, which left `=` for contains.
 Suggestions for other symbols welcome.

 size/int/float fields make a bit more sense: